Neowizard/scheme_reader/README.md

 You'll be implmeneting this (and future) assignments by adding code to a Git repository.
 The first thing you need to do is download and install a copy of [Git](https://git-scm.com/downloads).

-### Git on Windows
-If you're running on a Windows machine, you should execute `git config --system core.autocrlf false` to make sure Git won't automatically change the line-ending format and break the testing script you use to test your work.

-Also, Hebrew text in Windows **WILL** break your vagrant setup (requiring a re-install).
+Note: Hebrew text in **WILL** break your vagrant setup (requiring a re-install in some cases).
 Make sure not to place your project in a directory with Hewbrew characters in its path (i.e. the directory itself or a parent directory).

 ### Using Git